Taiwan president to visit U.S. this month, move likely to anger China

 Deputy Taiwan Foreign Minister Miguel Tsao said Tsai will spend two nights in the United States each way during her trip to St Vincent and the Grenadines, St Lucia, St Kitts and Nevis, and Haiti from July 11 to 22.

-Details of the U.S. portion of the trip were still being worked out with U.S. authorities, he added.
+Details of the U.S. portion of the trip were still being worked out, he added.

 Taiwan’s Central News Agency said Tsai was expected to transit in New York and Denver.

-Tsai, who faces re-election in January and has repeatedly called for international support to defend Taiwan’s democracy in the face of Chinese threats, last went to the United States in March, stopping over in Hawaii at the end of a Pacific tour.
+Tsai, who faces re-election in January, has repeatedly called for international support to defend Taiwan’s democracy in the face of Chinese threats.
+She last went to the United States in March, stopping over in Hawaii at the end of a Pacific tour.

 Taiwan now has formal ties with only 17 countries, almost all small nations in Central America and the Pacific.